You are here

 Create a Spring Boot Starter Project in STS(Spring Tool Suite)

-While creating Starter Project select ‘Spring Boot Mongodb’, and ‘Lombok’ as starter project dependencies.
+While creating Starter Project select ‘Spring Data MongoDB’, and ‘Lombok’ as starter project dependencies.
 Still, if you don’t know how to create Spring Boot Starter Project, Kindly visit Internal Link.
 Also, if you are interested to know more about Lombok, please visit about Lombok.
 Additionally to know how to install MongoDB use this internal link.

 Updating application.properties